arm61/pylj/docs/source/index.md

 pip install pylj
 ```

-`pylj` needs Python 3.11 or later and draws its figures inside a Jupyter notebook.
-Start each notebook with `%matplotlib inline`.
+`pylj` needs Python 3.11 or later.
+To watch the figures redraw you need a Jupyter notebook; start each notebook with `%matplotlib inline`.
+In a script, a viewer's `fig` is a matplotlib figure that can be saved.

 ## Contents